 Principle #5: Proper Plant Selection

-Keep in mind also that almost all gardens will have micro climates that occur due to wind protection, water retention, sun and shade relationships, fences, etc. A micro climate may be as simple as the south side of a large rock placed in a sunny location.
+Keep in mind also that almost all gardens have micro climates due to wind protection, water retention, sun and shade relationships, fences, etc. A micro climate may be as simple as the south side of a large rock placed in a sunny location.
 These micro climates allow a larger selection of plants than may at first be recognized.

 Principle #6: Mulching

 Mulching helps to control weeds and retains water, but not all plants like to be mulched the same.
 Some plants prefer rock mulch over wood mulch, but rock mulch can be harder to weed and to add additional plants.
 A combination of different colors of rock mulch makes the large landscaped areas look less harsh; it also adds interest.
 A combination of rock and wood mulch can accomplish the same effect.
 Wood mulch is often quite a bit less expensive than rock mulch, and it is easier to move around, and plant into.
 It is also easier to modify a bed.
 If wood mulch is used, remember that not all plants like to be heavily mulched.
 If you use wood mulch, use a thin layer and be sure not to over-water.